 React Native DatePickers are also commonly used web components available for iOs and Android, TimePickerAndroid, and DatePickerIOS.
 Here is one of the most popular repositories with React Native date picker widely known among developers.
 And a full list of React native libraries may be checked here.

 React Bootstrap Datepickers

 Just from scratch, we can offer several popup calendars/datepickers for React (using Bootstrap): react-bootstrap-datetimepicker or react-bootstrap-daterangepicker, and the React-Bootstrap based date picker itself.
 They work well with React 0.14.x and 0.15.x and start running with:

 npm install react-bootstrap-date-picker

-In conclusion, we would like to say that even though a date and/or time picker might seem inconsequential, bear in mind the simple truth that the best and biggest things, be it a site, an app or a building are all made up of tiny, seemingly inconsequential things.
+In conclusion, we would like to say that even though a date and/or time picker might seem inconsequential, bear in mind the simple truth that the best and biggest things, be it a site, an app, or a building are all made up of tiny, seemingly inconsequential things.
 And that makes them beautiful at the end of the day.
-So, choosing the right little things is the right passage to creating something great and meaningful.
-And, as always, feel free to read up our other articles!
+So, choosing the right little things is the right passage to create something great and meaningful.
+And, as always, feel free to read our other articles!